curl/everything-curl/libcurl/ws/meta.md

 ### `CURLWS_TEXT`
 The buffer contains text data.
-Note that this makes a difference to WebSocket but libcurl itself will not make any verification of the content or precautions that you actually receive valid UTF-8 content.
+Note that this makes a difference to WebSocket but libcurl itself does make any verification of the content or precautions that you actually receive valid UTF-8 content.

 ### `CURLWS_BINARY`
 This is binary data.

 ### `CURLWS_FINAL`
-This is the final fragment of the message, if this is not set, it implies that there will be another fragment coming as part of the same message.
+This is the final fragment of the message, if this is not set, it implies that there is another fragment coming as part of the same message.

 ### `CURLWS_CLOSE`
 This transfer is now closed.